-Stress: stress is defined as the force intensity or force per unit area.
+Stress: stress is defined as the internal force per unit area.
 Where A is the area of the section

 Here we are using an assumption that the total force or total load carried by any material is uniformly distributed over its cross - section.